whrit/vsc-npm-search/README.md

 - Right-click on selected text to access NPM search features
 - Quick access to single and multi-package search
 - Seamless integration with VS Code workflow

+### Status Bar Integration

+- "Update All" button appears in the status bar when viewing package.json files
+- One-click access to update all packages to latest versions
+- Automatically shows/hides based on the active file
+- Visual indicator when package.json is open and ready for updates

 ## Development